MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

    3. Select **Next** to continue.

-4. On the **Select the installation location** page, verify the installation location for Orchestrator and change it if you want to, and then select
+4. On the **Select the installation location** page, verify the installation location for Orchestrator and change it if you want to, and select

-5. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and then select **Next**.
+5. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and select **Next**.

-6. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in **Error Reporting**, and then select **Next**.
+6. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in **Error Reporting**, and select **Next**.

-7. Review the **Installation summary** page, and then select **Install**.
+7. Review the **Installation summary** page, and select **Install**.

     The **Installing features** page appears and displays the installation progress.

-8. On the **Setup completed successfully** page, optionally indicate whether you want to start the Runbook Designer, and then select **Close** to complete the installation.
+8. On the **Setup completed successfully** page, optionally indicate whether you want to start the Runbook Designer, and select **Close** to complete the installation.

 ## To connect a Runbook Designer to a management server